edwardminaya/todo-api/README.md

 # Future Features

-- Allow users to create task lists
+- Allow users to create task lists (In progress)
 - Allow users to prioritize tasks
 - Allow users to categorize tasks
 - Allow users to set due dates and get notifications